neondatabase/website/content/docs/guides/knex.md

 ### Replacing query parameters

-You may be able to acheive better performance with Knex by replacing any parameters you've defined in your queries, as performed by the following function, for example:
+You may be able to achieve better performance with Knex by replacing any parameters you've defined in your queries, as performed by the following function, for example:

 ```sql
 // Function to replace query parameters in a query